Thopic/righor/README.md

 - if range_j / range_v / range_d doesn't match p_deld/p_delv/ p_delj in length, should complain

 Current status:
 - speed is ok.
 Could be slightly faster.
 My improvement have not been crazy, so I think I'm reaching a wall.
 Obvious changes would be to add some unsafe (beuh).
 It's at Igor speed now, so it's fine. alignment procedure is a bit slow too (but that's basically library code).
 I could check insertion a bit less & play a bit with extract_padded_sequence.
 But all together, I think it's in a pretty good state.
+Some easy fix: stop using Array so much, replace a lot of loop with iterators, maybe bit of unsafe.
 - the inference doesn't quite work.
 Probably a few small problems here and there, need to check with the test. deletions without insertions maaaaaybe work. error kind of work but don't quite go to the right value.
 - generally needs a lot more testing
+- Consider just the best alignment, rather than all the alignment, to decide the range of D ?
+With some range ?
+- Also improve the alignment, it's waaay too slow.
+We don't expect that many insertions.
+Start with aligning a fairly conserved subset of Vs, then try to align the other ones, following the same structure ?
+- I've just realized that igor is P(V,D,J) while olga is P(V)P(D,J)...
+Need to add some flexibility in reading the model.
+Let's always work in the (more complex) P(V,D,J) case, but still give access to P(V) and P(D,J).

+Tests:
+- without deletions the inference seems to go well, including with the error rate.
+- not the case with deletions.
+Even without insertions.
+- Interestingly, while the error rate seemed to work with the full sequence it drastically fall when just CDR3.
+Wait.